TikhonJelvis/RL-book/chapter4/chapter4.md

 )
 ```

 Now let us calculate it's Value Function for a stationary policy that chooses "Full Price" if inventory is less than 2, otherwise "30% Off" if inventory is less than 5, otherwise "50% Off" if inventory is less than 8, otherwise "70% Off".
 Since we have a stationary policy, we can represent it as a single-step policy and combine it with the single-step MDP we had created above (attribute `single_step_mdp`) to create a `single_step_mrp: FiniteMarkovRewardProcess[int]`.
 Then we use the function `finite_horizon_mrp` (from file [rl/finite_horizon.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/finite_horizon.py)) to create the entire (augmented state) MRP of type `FiniteMarkovRewardProcess[WithTime[int]]`.
 Finally, we unwrap this MRP into a sequence of state-reward transition probability functions and perform backward induction to calculate the Value Function for this stationary policy.
-Running the following code tells us that $V^{\pi_0}_0(12) = $, which is the Expected Revenue one would obtain over the 8 days, starting with an inventory of 12, and executing this stationary policy (under the assumed demand distributions as a function of the price choices).
+Running the following code tells us that $V^{\pi_0}_0(12)$ is about $4.91$ (assuming full price is $1$), which is the Expected Revenue one would obtain over 8 days, starting with an inventory of 12, and executing this stationary policy (under the assumed demand distributions as a function of the price choices).

 ``python
 def policy_func(x: int) -> int: